mvolkmann/blog/src/htmx.md

 {% aTargetBlank "https://alpinejs.dev", "Alpine" %}, and
 {% aTargetBlank "https://hyperscript.org", "_hyperscript" %}.

-Like HTMLx, Alpine and _hyperscript are client-side JavaScript libraries.
+Like HTMLx, Alpine and \_hyperscript are client-side JavaScript libraries.
+These are much lighter that libraries and frameworks like React.

 Alpine adds support for many new HTML attributes.
 \_hyperscript adds support for one new HTML attribute whose name is a single underscore (`_`) and whose value is \_hyperscript code.
-Both differ from HTMX in that they focus on client-side interactions.
+Both differ from HTMX in that they focus on client-side interactions rather that processing HTTP requests.

 ## JSON